HMROSS/HMROSS/README.md

 - 👋 Hi, I’m @HMROSS
+-  👀 I’m interested in ...React
 - 👀 I’m interested in ...JS
-- 🌱 I’m currently learning ...JS
+- 🌱 I’m currently learning ...
+Haskell and Functional Programming
-- 💞️ I’m looking to collaborate on ...JS
+- 💞️ I’m looking to collaborate on ...React
 - 📫 How to reach me ... mahmood.rossi@gmail.com

 <!---